danilo-vieira/github-explorer/README-pages/v1.0/Documentation/getting-started.md

----
-title: "Getting Started with github-explorer"
-slug: "getting-started"
-excerpt: "This page will help you get started with github-explorer.
-You'll be up and running in a jiffy!"
-hidden: false
-createdAt: "2020-04-29T01:14:49.955Z"
-updatedAt: "2020-04-29T03:21:04.336Z"
----
 A project make with two
 [block:api-header]
 {
   "title": "Welcome to the Github Explorer documentation!"